wi2ardoz/watch_dog/README.md

 # watch_dog
-SW Watch Dog Library for any Linux Distro (POSIX only)
+SW Watch Dog Library for any Linux distro (POSIX only)

+This library provides API for starting Watch Dog for critcal code sections.
+The IPC method it uses is via signals and supports concurrency (thread-safe).